fyngyrz/slacker/README.md

 `slacking.py` is software that brings the power of the `aa_macro.py` library to slack's groupware.

-The way it works is you type a BOT invocation into a room, which is private \(meaning, no one sees what you type but you\) the BOT sends what you typed off to your webserver without dumping it in the public channel, where it is fed through `aa_macro.py` by `slacking.py`, and then returned to the room publicly in the processed form, identified as
+The way it works is you type a "slash command" invocation into a room, which is private \(meaning, no one sees what you type but you\) the slash command sends what you typed off to your webserver without dumping it in the public channel, where it is fed through `aa_macro.py` by `slacking.py`, and then returned to the room publicly in the processed form, identified as